 MRI-guided biopsy is an option for all men with suspected prostate cancer.
-It is performed on an outpatient basis at HALO Diagnostics for the convenience of our patients.
-If you’ve been told you need a biopsy, we encourage you to call us to learn more about our MRI-guided prostate biopsy options.
+It is performed on an outpatient basis at HALO Diagnostics.
+If you’ve been told you need a biopsy, we encourage you to call us at 760-469-8057 to learn more about our MRI-guided prostate biopsy options.

 (1) Tareen B, Godoy G, Sankin A, et al. Can contemporary transrectal prostate biopsy accurately select candidates for hemi-ablative focal therapy of prostate cancer?
 BJU Int.
 2009 Jul;104(2):195-9.(2)Giganti, Francesco and Moore, Caroline M.Transl Androl Urol.
 2017 Jun; 6(3): 432–443.

 (3)Egbers N, Schwenke C, Maxeiner A, Teichgräber U, Franiel T. MRI-guided core needle biopsy of the prostate: acceptance and side effects.
 Diagn Interv Radiol.
 2015;21(3):215-221. doi:10.5152/dir.2014.14372